alexisrolland/linux-setup/README.md

 - Bi-directional clipboard (to copy/paste from your host machine to your guest machine and vice versa)
 - UnixODBC (to connect to databases using ODBC protocol)
 - Git (to interact with GitHub repositories or any other Git instance)
-- Atom (as an IDE, including in Linter for Python developments)
+- Atom (as an IDE, including a Linter for Python developments)